Back to all guides

 Insert

-Use one thin note, tag, copied photo, date card, prompt card, or receipt-shaped memory.
-The insert should be lighter than the page edge that holds it.
+Use one thin note, tag, photo print, date card, prompt card, or receipt-shaped memory.
+The insert should be lighter than the page edge that holds it; if the card pulls the clip downward, twists the sleeve, or needs two hands to remove, the holder is already too ambitious.

 Adhesive

-Use narrow double-sided tape, acid-free or photo-safe dry adhesive, or a tiny line of PVA.
-Keep adhesive away from the clip channel and press the sleeve flat while it dries.
+Use narrow double-sided tape, dry adhesive, or a tiny line of PVA.
+Keep it away from the clip channel and press the sleeve flat between release paper while it dries.

 Pull cue